rfieve/binary-search-tree/README.md

 ---

----

----

 ### The infamous `BinarySearchTree` class

 While diverging from the functional approach, the `BinarySearchTree` class offers many advantages, depending on the situation:

+Pros:

--   natural chaining
+-   Natural chaining
--   tree state encapsulation
+-   Tree state encapsulation
--   compare function encapsulation
+-   Compare function encapsulation
--   has all methods listed as functions before
+-   Has all methods listed as functions before

+Cons:

+-   No tree shaking of unused methods, obviously

 Let's rewrite the Star Wars example with this approach: